townie/fredrikaverpil.github.io/_posts/2016-07-25-dealing-with-maya-2017-and-pyside2.md

 This guide explains how to deal with that and make your Python and PySide/PyQt scripts compatible with Maya 2017 as well as older Maya versions.

-It is likely that this guide will also be applicable to e.g. [Nuke](https://www.thefoundry.co.uk/products/nuke/) or any other Python-enabled DCC app.
+This guide is also applicable to e.g. [Nuke](https://www.thefoundry.co.uk/products/nuke/) or any other Python-enabled DCC app which uses Qt.

 <!--more-->